whyboris/utilitarianism.net/content/en/02-types-of-utilitarianism.md

 Expectational utilitarianism states we should choose the actions with the highest _expected value_.[^20] The expected value of an action is the sum of the value of each of the potential outcomes multiplied by the probability of that outcome occurring.
 This approach follows [expected utility theory](https://plato.stanford.edu/entries/rationality-normative-utility/), the most widely-accepted theory of rational decision making under uncertainty.
 So, for example, according to expectational utilitarianism we should choose a 10% chance of saving 1,000 lives over a 50% chance of saving 150 lives, because the former option saves an expected 100 lives (= 10% x 1,000 lives) whereas the latter option saves an expected 75 lives (= 50% x 150 lives).
 This provides an account of _rational_ choice from a moral point of view.

-_Objective utilitarianism_, by contrast, takes the extent to which we ought to perform an action to depend on the well-being it will _in fact_ produce.
+_Objective utilitarianism_, by contrast, takes the extent to which we ought to perform an action to depend on the well-being it would _in fact_ produce.
 The contrast between the two views may be illustrated using a thought experiment:

 > **The risky treatment:** A patient has a chronic runny nose that will leave her, if untreated, with a mildly lower well-being for the rest of her life.
 The only treatment for her condition is very risky, with only a 1% chance of success.
 If successful, the treatment will cure her completely, but otherwise it will lead to her death.
 Her doctor gives her the treatment, it succeeds and she is cured.

 The doctor’s action has—as a matter of pure chance and against overwhelming odds—led to the best outcome for the patient, and not treating the patient would have left her worse off.
 Thus, according to objective utilitarianism, the doctor has acted rightly.
 However, the action was wrong from the perspective of expectational utilitarianism.
-The expected consequences of giving the treatment, with its overwhelming odds of killing her, were much worse for the patient than not treating her at all.
+The expected value of giving the treatment, with its overwhelming odds of killing her, are much worse for the patient than not treating her at all.
 The doctor’s decision turned out to be immensely fortunate, but it was extremely reckless and irrational given their available information.

 When there is a conflict in this way between which act would be _actually_ best versus which would be _expectably_ best, is there a fact of the matter as to which act is “really” right?
 Many philosophers are drawn to the view that this is a merely verbal dispute.
-We can talk about the actually-best option as being “objectively right”, and the expectably-best option as “subjectively right”, and each of these concepts might have a legitimate theoretical role.
-For example, we should _prefer_ that the actually-best outcome be realized.
-But we should also recognize that, given our cognitive limitations, in practice it would be wise to instead be guided by considerations of expected value.
+We can talk about the actually-best option as being “objectively right”, and the expectably-best option as “subjectively right”, and each of these concepts might have a legitimate theoretical role.[^20a] For example, subjective rightness seems more apt for the role of providing first-personal guidance, since in real life we are often uncertain what consequences will actually result from our actions.
+Subjective rightness is also relevant to assessing the quality of an agent's decision-making.
+(We think poorly of the reckless doctor, for example.)
+But we should presumably _prefer_ that the actually-best outcome be realized, and so will be _glad_ that the doctor did as they "objectively ought", even if they acted subjectively wrongly.
+Objective rightness thus tracks _what a fully informed, morally ideal spectator would want you to do_.

+These are both genuine normative properties.
+We can ask which option has the normative property of being _what a fully informed, morally ideal spectator would want the agent to do_.
+And we can ask which option has the normative property of being _instrumentally rational, relative to the correct moral goals, given the evidence available to the agent_.
+Someone who thinks there is a real dispute between the two must think that there is some _third_ normative property, of being _what you really ought to do_, that might coincide with just one of the above two properties.
+If we doubt that there is any such third property, then there is nothing more to dispute.
+We just need to be clear about which of the above two properties we mean to pick out with our "ought" talk.

+On this understanding, objective and expectational utilitarianism aren't truly _rival_ views at all.
+Objective utilitarianism tells us which choices are objectively preferable, and expectational utilitarianism tells us how to make _rational_ moral decisions under conditions of uncertainty.
+Their respective claims are mutually compatible.

 ### Multi-level Utilitarianism Versus Single-level Utilitarianism